 - Vascular — This word pertains to your blood vessels.

-Identify Different Types of Doctors
+Types of Doctors in English

-Below is a list a of common doctors who treat different problems and diseases and have pretty odd names.
 Make sure to learn them so you’ll know what kind of doctor to see and get the right kind of advice.

 - Cardiologist — A doctor who treats hearts and heart disease.